emilynordmann/AllOfUs-intro-to-r/docs/08-quiz.md

 # Completion Quiz

-To order to receive recognition from the *All of Us* Research Academy that you have completed the course, you are required to participate in the completion quiz.
+To order to receive recognition from the *All of Us* Researcher Academy that you have completed the course, you are required to participate in the completion quiz.

 * The quiz has 20 multiple-choice questions that will assess your knowledge of R.
 * There is no time limit.